p2pstuff/PeerDNS/README.md

 Typically, you will want to add a few trusted peers to exchange data with.
 A few are provided in the sample but you might want to use other ones.

-To use the web UI, install `npm` and run the following commands:
+**OPTIONAL** To serve the web UI locally instead of using a hosted version, install `npm` and run the following commands:

 ```
 cd ui